Why is Emu Tracks superior to other Emu Oil products on the market?

 Emu Oil is a natural substance used in traditional medicine over thousands of years for a vast variety of ailments and conditions.

 Emu Oil is hypo-allergenic, suitable for all skin types.

-Emu Oil has superior penetrating properties in comparison to vegetable and mineral oils as its structure is most similar to human sebum, therefore, it can provide therapeutic action deep below the layers of skin.
+Emu Oil has superior penetrating properties in comparison to vegetable and mineral oils as its structure is most similar to human sebum, therefore, it can penetrates deep below the layers of skin.

-Emu Oil is principally made up of essential fatty acids which are not produced by the body and are recognised to assist with depression, mood disorders and to protect against cardiovascular disease.
+Emu Oil is principally made up of essential fatty acids which are not produced by the body.

 An ideal moisturising eye make-up remover.

 Where does Emu Oil come from?